 State University of New York at Buffalo

-Dr. Weissman has been dispensing hearing aids for almost 10 years and has been a Marin audiologist for 8 years.
+Dr. Weissman has been dispensing hearing aids for over 12 years and has been a Marin audiologist for 10 years.
 He is a graduate of the consistently top-ranked Vanderbilt Medical School Doctor of Audiology program.
 His training included clinical experience at Nashville’s Veteran’s Health Administration Medical Center and at a private audiology practice working with both children and adults.
-Before setting up his own practice as a Marin Audiologist in San Rafael, Dr. Weissman held the chief audiologist position at a four-physician ear, nose, and throat practice in Oakland.
+Before setting up his own practice in San Rafael, Dr. Weissman held the chief audiologist position at a four-physician ear, nose, and throat practice in Oakland.
 He also managed a retail-based hearing aid center as a Marin audiologist.

 Prior to entering the audiology field, Dr. Weissman earned degrees in electrical engineering and biomedical engineering.
 His rigorous engineering training prepared him to work as a software developer, product designer and manager for several major medical device companies in Silicon Valley.
 His extensive knowledge of acoustics, electronics, and medical instrumentation offers his patients a valuable edge.
 He is better prepared to understand the technical features of digital hearing aids and to select and adjust devices to best suit his patients’ needs.